 Over the years, Six Sigma and Lean practitioners have developed a set of workplace organization techniques and tools that address control, problem-solving, and improvement to eliminate defects and waste.
 Here are a few of the most essential.

-Standard work, it is the documentation of the best practices for any process or task at that given moment.
+Standard work is the documentation of the best practices for any process or task at that given moment.
 It is created and updated by the people who do the work.
 It forms the baseline for improvement and ensures process consistency.

-Hoshin Kanri (otherwise called, Policy Deployment) is a strategic planning approach designed to align the organization and ensure that everyone is working toward the same goals.
+Hoshin Kanri, also known as Policy Deployment, is a strategic planning approach designed to align the organization and ensure that everyone is working toward the same goals.
 The approach balances the need to achieve daily incremental improvement while moving toward the organization’s three to five-year breakthrough objectives at the same time.

 Kanban is a visualizing principle based on maximizing the flow of goods and work without unnecessary inventory or transportation.
 While initially used with physical cards at Toyota, Kanban has now moved to the cloud, and many organizations use digital Kanban boards to track the flow of work.

-A3 it is a structured problem-solving approach that gets its name from the size of paper that was used before digital tools became available.
-An A3 report is the result of an improvement cycle like DAMIC or PDSA.
+A3 is a structured problem-solving approach that gets its name from the size of paper that was used before digital tools became available.
+Thus, an A3 report is the result of an improvement cycle like DAMIC or PDSA.